 - You might get caught in the rain when game viewing.
 However, open vehicles carry ponchos and pop-top vehicles can simply close the roof and carry on

-For information on the best time for a safari in specific parts of Africa, click through to these blogs:
+For information on the best time for a safari in specific parts of Africa, click through on the links below:

-- The best time to visit Kenya and Tanzania on safari
+- The best time to visit Kenya on safari

-- The best time to visit Botswana, Zambia and Zimbabwe on safari
+- The best time to visit Zambia on safari

 - The best time to visit South Africa on safari